-- 7. Lift the access panel into the closed position and tighten the thumb screws until the panel is securely fastened to the frame assembly. - Follow the "Turning On / Starting the Air handler" in SECTION Startup and Shutdown Instructions in this manual.
+- 7. Lift the access panel into the closed position and tighten the thumb screws until the panel is securely fastened to the frame assembly. - 8.
+Follow the "Turning On / Starting the Air handler" in SECTION 4: Startup and Shutdown Instructions on page 5 of these instructions.

-/ WARNING
+A WARNING